HR Privacy Notice has been saved

 At Deloitte we are mindful of our responsibilities when we handle the Personal Data of our current, former and potential employees or contractors.

-This Notice applies to Deloitte Ireland, and the entities we own or control, with offices at:
+This Notice applies to Deloitte Ireland, and the entities we own or control, with various offices in Dublin, Galway, Cork, Limerick and Belfast.

-Deloitte is the data controller of your Personal Data and, if you have any queries in relation to your Personal Data, this policy or any related matters, please contact Sean Smith, Data Protection Officer at IEPrivacy@deloitte.ie.
+Deloitte is the data controller of your Personal Data and, if you have any queries in relation to your Personal Data, this policy or any related matters, please contact Rosannagh Murphy, Data Protection Officer at firstname.lastname@example.org

-- HR Data: personal details such as employees' names, dates of births, social security numbers, bank account details, next of kin, contact details terms and conditions of employment, job details, learning and development, performance review process, salary information, job application details, medical information such as medical certificates; family details such as names and dates of birth of children (e.g. relevant if an individual is applying for parental leave); marital status; gender; additional details required for pension;
+• HR Data: personal details such as employees’ names, dates of births, social security numbers, bank account details, next of kin, contact details terms and conditions of employment, job details, learning and development, performance review process, salary information, bank account details; job application details, medical information such as medical certificates; family details such as names and dates of birth of children (e.g. relevant if an individual is applying for parental leave); marital status; gender; additional details required for pension;

-- Processing Personal Data: means any operation or set of operations which is performed upon personal data or sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage adaptation or alteration, retrieval, consultation, use disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;
+• Processing Personal Data: means any operation or set of operations which is performed upon personal data or sets of personal data, whether or not by automated means, such as collection, recording, organization, structuring, storage adaptation or alteration, retrieval, consultation, use disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction;

 How we Collect and Use your Personal Data